-Key ACQF referencing criteria
+Table 1: ACQF referencing criteria

-Referencing is about demonstrating...

-ACQF Referencing Criterion 1:

-There is a clear and demonstrable link between the qualifications levels in the NQF or NQS and the level descriptors of the ACQF.
-ACQF Referencing Criterion 2:

-The NQF or NQS are based on learning outcomes principles and related to arrangements for RPL (incl non-formal and informal) and, where appropriate, to credit systems.

-ACQF Referencing Criterion 3:

-There are transparent processes and procedures for including qualifications in the NQF or for describing the place of qualifications in the NQS and information on qualifications is accessible, trustworthy and verifiable in a national register(s) of qualifications.
+Ref erencing criteria 1 There is a clear and demonstrable link between the qualifications levels in the national qualifications framework or system and the level descriptors of the ACQF.
+2 The national qualifications frameworks or systems are based on learning outcomes principles and related to arrangements for recognition of prior learning (including non-formal and informal) and, where appropriate, to credit systems.
+3 There are transparent processes and procedures for including qualifications in the NQF or for describing the place of qualifications in the NQS and information on qualifications is accessible, trustworthy and verifiable in a national register(s) of qualifications.
+4 The national quality assurance system for education and training refers to the national qualifications framework or system and is consistent with the principles of quality assurance of the African Continental Qualifications Framework (ACQF).

-ACQF Referencing Criterion 4:

-The national quality assurance (QA) system for education and training refers to the NQF or NQS and is consistent with the principles of QA of the ACQF.
+Quality Assurance

+To clarify the interplay between quality assurance and referencing, the following principles are recommended

+Quality assurance - a criterion for ACQF referencing: the referencing to the ACQF of national qualifications frameworks or systems demonstrates the degree to which quality assurance of national qualifications:

+- addresses the qualifications quality chain, from design of standards underpinning qualifications to learning, assessment, and certification; - addresses the application of the learning outcomes approach; - includes feedback instruments and processes supporting continuous quality improvement; - addresses internal and external quality assurance, and the regular review of quality assurance agencies; - is based on measurable objectives, standards, and guidelines for quality assurance; - is supported by resources; and - provides transparent information-sharing on results of evaluation. - takes account of African Union policy orientations such as African Standards and Guidelines for Quality Assurance (for higher education), to which both internal and external quality assurance adhere.